eliotfinch/thesis/README.md

 Sec 2.2
 - Eq.
 2.1.
 Do you want to explain the range of indices for l and m in the sum?
 Or is this already explained in the introduction?
 - Paragraph 1.
-“We will assume the above has been rotated”.
+“We will assume the above has been rotated”. - make reference to fact that we will need to rotate the precessing systems
 - Eqs.
 2.8 and 2.9.
 Consider adding punctuation at end of equation.
 - Eq.
 2.10.
 Do you want to say that bold quantities refer to vectors containing discretely sampled versions of the waveform model?
 - Eq.
 2.11 and surrounding text.
 Is this really necessary?
 I’m not sure what exactly you are trying to say here.